 Students, Faculty, Residents, Alumni, Staff, Board of Trustees and Friends,

-Yesterday we also celebrated the accomplishments of our largest graduating class ever, which includes our inaugural Speech-Language Pathology and Optometry’s Accelerated Scholars programs.
-I want to personally thank Dr. Jim Caldwell and his staff for organizing yet another wonderful commencement ceremony.
-Hours of work goes into this with the culmination being what many of us had the privilege of experiencing yesterday.
-Congratulations to everyone involved!
+In addition to celebrating the 50-year career of Dr. Lorraine Lombardi, we also celebrated the accomplishments of our largest graduating class ever, to include our inaugural Occupational Therapy Doctoral program.
+I want to personally thank Dr. Jim Caldwell, Shannon Boss and their staffs for organizing yet another wonderfully organized commencement ceremony.
+Hours of planning and work goes into this with the culmination being what many of us had the privilege of experiencing yesterday.
+I congratulate everyone involved!

-Earlier in the week, on Tuesday evening, we had the opportunity to recognize 34 optometry students who completed their Advanced Studies programs.
-In addition to earning their traditional OD degrees, they also earned certificates in subjects such as binocular vision, neuro-ophthalmic disease, contact lenses and other specialties.
-Most students took an additional four to five credit hours to make this happen.
-Thanks to Dr. Vitek, her staff and our subject matter expert faculty members for making this happen!
+On Tuesday evening we had the opportunity to recognize 21 optometry students who completed their Advanced Studies programs where, in addition to earning their traditional OD degrees, they earned certificates in subjects such as binocular vision, neuro-optometry, contact lenses and other specialties.
+Most students took on an additional 4-5 credit hours to get this done.
+Thanks to Dr. Vitek, her staff and our subject matter expert faculty for making this happen!